abhinavks3112/webpack-learn-basic/README.md

 # webpack-learn-basic
-Just a file containing basic webpack with minimal configuration
+Just a file using webpack with minimal configuration